forestgrape/coronavirus/5_epidemiological/spread_analyses.md

   * A large vaccination program.
 * Possible Causes: A key reason for low cases are likely the warming temperatures, especially in the Southern states.
 The vaccination program reduces the number of severe cases [to check if fatality rate lowered].

+### Africa
-### Tropical Africa
+#### Tropical Africa
-Especially in urban settings where living conditions are likely dense, very high rates of asymptomatic/mild SARS-2 spread are observed:
+Especially in urban settings where living conditions are likely dense, very high spread rates were/are observed: up to 70% of the population and over 7% PCR positive at the same time.
+The wast majority of cases are very mild: often those with positive seroprevalence experienced nearly the same symptoms as those with negative seroprevalence (however those with negative seroprevalence may still have been infected since often the antibody titers are often set quite high for a positive test).
+The death rate per million inhabitants generally is very low.
+The high infection rates combined with the few number of deaths yield very low infection fatality rates, mostly below 0.01%.

+Observations in tropical Africa:
 * [Sagara et al](#summary-sagara) observed measured the seroprevalence in July and December in rural and urban regions of Mali:
   * In urban settings the seroprevalence increased from about 20% to 70%.
   * In rural settings from about 5% to 35 - 55%.
-  * Seroconversion was not associated to experienced symptoms, however seroconversion was slightly associated to as for medical advice.
+  * Seroconversion was not associated to experienced symptoms, however seroconversion was slightly associated with searching medical advice.
-* In Zambia during the first Covid wave [Mulenga et al](#summary-mulenga) observed a PCR positive rate of about 10% in urban settings and 3% in rural settings.
+* In Zambia during the first Covid wave [Mulenga et al](#summary-mulenga) observed a PCR positive rate of about 10% in urban settings and 3% in rural settings yielding an average of 7% positive.
+The seroprevalence at the early phase of the wave was about 2%.
 * [Quashie et al](#summary-quashie) observe seroprevalences of ranging from 10-15% (shopping malls, formal employees, higher education) to 25% (markets, informal employees) in August 2020.
 In February the pattern changes: The seroprevalences is now higher in the formal sector with about 25% compared to about 20% in the informal sector. //=> possibly indicates droplet transmission in the early spread since with aerosol spread on would except shopping malls to be hit first.
 But with dense crowds and (semi-)confined aerosol spread is also possible.
+* [Wiens et al](#summary-wiens) found that in South Sudan at least 22% had been infected by SARS-2 in the first wave (May to August; Seroprevalence was done in September).
+After adjustment for age, waning antibodies and sex about 40% seem to have been infected by September 2020.

+#### Southern Africa
+##### South Africa
+The spread is similar to Europe and North America (The similarity to Europe/US is likely du to similar climate, culture and economic conditions) but different from tropical africa:
+* There are summer and winter peaks.
+* Many cases have typical symptoms of a respiratory disease and also a share of severe cases is observed ([Shaw et al](#summary-shaw)).
+* Informal housing and lower earning were significantly associated with seropositivity ([Shaw et al](#summary-shaw)).

+#### Northern Africa
+[in work]

+#### Eastern Africa
+[in work]

 ### South America